Bachelor of Arts (BA) in Home Science Career Path

 • Skills in promoting the well-being of families and individuals within the home and larger community.

-• Skills in using technology and computer applications relevant to the field of home science.
+• Skills in using technology and computer applications relevant to home science.

 Scope

-The scope of a Bachelor of Arts in Home Science is quite broad, as graduates can work in a variety of fields related to home management and maintenance.
+The scope of a Bachelor of Arts in Home Science is quite broad, as graduates can work in various home management and maintenance fields.
 Some of the areas of work where they can be engaged are:

-• Home Planning and Management: Home Science graduates can work as home economists, providing advice and guidance on home management and maintenance, as well as developing home management programs.
+• Home Planning and Management: Home Science graduates can work as home economists, providing advice and guidance on home management and maintenance and developing home management programs.

 • Interior Design: Graduates can work as interior designers, using their knowledge of design principles and the use of color, light, and space to create functional and aesthetically pleasing interior spaces.